tytydraco/yessleep/out/Has_Anyone_Here_Played_Midnight_Baseball_Im_Trying_to_Remember_the_Last_Rule.md

 “Come on,” he called.
 “One more.”
 It sounded like encouragement.

-1. *If you're the pitcher, both feet stay on the mound until the Game is over.
+*8. If you're the pitcher, both feet stay on the mound until the Game is over.
 Whatever you hear, whatever you see, whatever happens, you stay there.
 Step off and your wish is forfeit.*

 All the versions I heard of this were weirdly specific about keeping both feet on the mound.

-1. *If the pitcher misses the hit, the batter runs.
+*9. If the pitcher misses the hit, the batter runs.
 Drop your tokens at each base and stay on the baseline.
 Something will try to tag you before you make it home.
 If it taps you before you make it home, that's another strike.
 Return to home plate if you have any strikes to spare.
 Never look behind you to see what touched you.*

 My third swing was the one that got past Kenny.
 I ran.
 The moon was bright enough to pick the bleached-out bases against the toasty dirt, but not much else.
 I dropped the first piece of Brenda's movie ticket over first.